 Complete syntax for .dip workflow files.

 Every .dip file contains exactly one workflow.
-The top-level structure has four sections that must appear in order:
+The top-level structure has up to five sections, in this order:

 Dippin uses indentation-sensitive syntax (like Python).
 Use 2 spaces or tabs consistently.
 The canonical formatter always outputs 2-space indentation.